-On September 1, 2009, we established a joint venture called ZT Plus with BSST, a subsidiary of Amerigon Incorporated in which we had a 50% ownership interest.
-ZT Plus was to develop and manufacture advanced, more efficient thermoelectric materials designed to enable the use of TE technology in a wide variety of heating and cooling and power generation applications for industrial, consumer, medical, electronics and automative markets.
+On September 1, 2009, we established a joint venture called ZT Plus with BSST, a subsidiary of Amerigon Incorporated, in which we had a 50% ownership interest.
+ZT Plus was to develop and manufacture advanced, more efficient thermoelectric materials designed to enable the use of thermoelectric technology in a wide variety of heating and cooling and power-generation applications for the industrial, consumer, medical, electronics and automotive markets.
 The contribution of each partner in cash or in kind was expected to be US\$5,500,000.
-The commercial progress of ZT Plus was slower than anticipated and on March 26, 2010, we sold our interest for an amount of US\$1,600,000 (\$1,632,000).
+The commercial progress of ZT Plus was slower than anticipated and on March 26, 2010, we sold our interest for \$1,600,000.

-On December 1, 2009, we acquired Firebird Technologies Inc. ("Firebird") for an amount of \$7,912,055.
+On December 1, 2009, we acquired Firebird Technologies Inc. ("Firebird") for CDN\$7,912,055.
 Firebird is a leading manufacturer of pure metals and semiconductor compounds.
 Firebird's main products, which include indium antimonide wafers as well as purified metals such as antimony, indium and tin, are sold worldwide and used in a number of electronic and optical applications.
+Firebird is located in Trail, British Columbia.

-In September 2010, 5N Plus was added to the S&P/TSX Small Cap Index and S&P/TSX Clean Technology Index.
+In September 2010, we were added to the S&P/TSX Small Cap Index and S&P/TSX Clean Technology Index.

 Effective January 1, 2011, we entered into a new recycling agreement and three new supply agreements with First Solar, Inc. ("First Solar"), a global leader in solar photovoltaic technology.
-The new agreements, which are in effect until December 31, 2015, replace the original recycling and supply agreements between us and First Solar, as amended.
-Under the new agreements, First Solar has agreed to increase the minimum prescribed quantities of cadmium telluride (CdTe) that it will order from us.
-The increase in the quantity of CdTe to be ordered by First Solar will initially be 30% and will reach 60% by 2013, when compared to the minimum quantities prescribed in our original agreements with First Solar.
+The new agreements, which were to be in effect until December 31, 2015, replaced the original recycling and supply agreements between us and First Solar, as amended.
+Under the new agreements, First Solar agreed to increase the minimum prescribed quantities of cadmium telluride (CdTe) that it would order from us.

-On January 10, 2011, we agreed to convert a US\$3 million debenture that we provided to Sylarus Technologies, LLC ("Sylarus") on June 21, 2010 into a 66.67% majority interest.
-We also agreed to provide additional funding of US\$766,000 in the form of secured debt, in order to allow Sylarus to repay its short term debt.
+On January 10, 2011, we agreed to convert a \$3 million debenture that we had provided to Sylarus Technologies, LLC ("Sylarus") in June 2010 into a 66.67% majority interest.
+We also agreed to provide additional funding of \$766,000 in the form of secured debt, in order to allow Sylarus to repay its short-term debt.
 We intend to support Sylarus' capital expenditures, working capital requirements and development expenses as needed.
-Sylarus supplies low-cost, premiumquality germanium wafers to the manufacturers of multi-junction, compound semiconductor photovoltaic.
+Sylarus supplies low-cost, premiumquality germanium wafers to the manufacturers of multi-junction, compound semiconductor photovoltaic cells.
 These highericiency solar cells are used for both space and terrestrial solar power generation.

 On February 3, 2011, we announced our intention to build a new recycling plant in Malaysia, in order to position ourselves to meet growing customer demand.
-The new Malaysian plant which is expected to be operational by mid-2012 is intended to expand our recycling presence in Asia and provide recycling services for various solar cell manufacturing by-products, including those produced by First Solar.
+The new Malaysian plant, which is expected to be operational by mid-2012, is intended to expand our recycling presence in Asia and provide recycling services for various solar cell manufacturing by-products, including those produced by First Solar.